braaannigan/braaannigan.github.io/_posts/2017-06-18-sliding_through_data_with_bokeh.markdown

 set up satisfies both requirements to be useful - the data exploration with the slider is smooth while the code is straightforward to write.

-To run the code, you'll need to have Bokeh installed through conda/pip.
+To run the code, you'll need to have Bokeh installed through conda/pip as well as the standard python packages numpy/pandas/sci-kit learn.
 Save the code below to a script called sliders_ex.py.
-Then in the bash command line with the script you run $bokeh serve --show sliders_ex.py.
+Then in the bash command line from the directory with the script you run $bokeh serve --show sliders_ex.py.
 The plot should open up automatically in your browser at http://localhost:5006/sliders_ex

 This kind of interactivity is also available with a matplotlib backend through the